thingsdb/ThingsDocs/v0/content/node-api/node_info.md

 status | Current status of the ThingsDB node. storage_path | Path used for storing ThingsDB data. syntax_version | Language or syntax version.
-A new version of ThingsDB might also have a new language version. uptime | Uptime of the node in seconds. version | Version of ThingsDB. yajl_version | JSON parser library version.
+A new version of ThingsDB might also have a new language version. threshold_query_cache | Queries with a length equal or larger than this value will be cached by the node.
+See the [configuration page](../../getting-started/configuration) to configure this threshold. uptime | Uptime of the node in seconds. version | Version of ThingsDB. yajl_version | JSON parser library version.